Safer and more environmentally-friendly material handling solutions using vacuum

 By utilising vacuum lifting technology, you can not only increase safety on the job site by keeping people out of places where they should not be, you can also increase efficiency and improve the bottom line results.
 This is largely achieved by increasing productivity—with cycle times up to 10 times faster than conventional methods—while reducing the number of people required to do the job.

-Steve Smith, Director of International Sales for Vacuworx, has more than 20 years of international sales experience.
+Steve Smith has more than 20 years of international sales experience.
 He is focused on expanding the presence of Vacuworx around the world through direct sales, dealer development, and other strategic partnerships.
 His primary territories include Europe, Mexico, Central America and the Middle East.
 Smith, who earned a Bachelor’s Degree in Business Management from Oral Roberts University, joined Vacuworx in 2011.
 Previously he was Director of International Sales for The Crosby Group.